Death of Elisa Lam: Background

 Lam, the daughter of immigrants from Hong Kong, was a student at the University of British Columbia, although she was not registered at the beginning of 2013.

 In mid-2010, Lam began a blog named Ether Fields on Blogspot.
 Over the next two years, she posted pictures of models in fashionable clothing and accounts of her life, particularly her struggle with mental illness.
 In a January 2012 blog post, Lam lamented that a "relapse" at the start of the current school term had forced her to drop several classes, leaving her feeling "so utterly directionless and lost."
-She titled her post, "You're always haunted by the idea you're wasting your life" after a quotation from novelist Chuck Palahniuk.
+She titled her post "You're always haunted by the idea you're wasting your life" after a quotation from novelist Chuck Palahniuk.
 She used that quote as an epigraph for her blog.
 Lam worried that her transcript would look suspicious with so many withdrawals and that it would result in her being unable to continue her studies and attend graduate school.

 A little over two years after Lam had started blogging, she announced she would be abandoning her blog for another she had started on Tumblr, "Nouvelle-Nouveau".
 Its content mostly consisted of fashion photos, quotes and a few posts in Lam's own words.
 The same Palahniuk quotation was used as an epigraph.

 Lam had been diagnosed with bipolar disorder and depression.
-She had been prescribed several medications for her mental health issues: Wellbutrin, lamotrigine, quetiapine, Dexedrine Spansule, and venlafaxine.
+She had been prescribed several medications for her mental health issues: bupropion, lamotrigine, quetiapine, dextroamphetamine, and venlafaxine.
 According to her family, who reportedly kept her mental illness private, Lam had no history of suicidal ideations or attempts, although one report claimed she had previously gone missing for a brief period.
 Lam had a history of not taking her bipolar medications and, as a result, on several occasions suffered hallucinations that would cause her to hide under her bed for refuge; she was hospitalized at least once for one of these episodes.

 For her trip to California, Lam traveled alone on Amtrak and intercity buses.
 She visited the San Diego Zoo and posted photos taken there on social media.
 On January 26, she arrived in Los Angeles.
 After two days, she checked into the Cecil Hotel, near Downtown's Skid Row.
 Lam was initially assigned a shared room on the hotel's fifth floor; however, her roommates complained about what the hotel's lawyer would later describe as "certain odd behavior" and Lam was moved to a room of her own after two days.
 According to Amy Price, the manager of the Cecil Hotel and Stay on Main at the time of Lam's disappearance, Lam was leaving notes for her roommates that said "go home" and "go away," and would lock the door to the room and require a password for entry.
 A few days before her disappearance, Lam attended a live taping of Conan in Burbank, but was escorted off the premises by security due to disruptive behavior.